joelhawksley/identity/talks/2021/slides.md

 ^ We've practically removed the conceptual overhead necessary to build one correctly.

-^ Instead of worrying about whether you've written your inline styles in a way that works correctly in the numerous different email clients out there, you can just piece together a couple of ViewComponents and move on with your life.
+^ Instead of worrying about whether you've written your inline styles in a way that renders properly in the numerous different email clients out there,

+^ you can just piece together a couple of ViewComponents and move on with your life.

 ---